Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ### Set up the basistheory_application resource

-Typically, resources are set up from the `provider` and `terraform` block.
+Typically, resources are set up in a different file from the `provider` and `terraform` block.
 So let's create an `application.tf` file with the configuration for our Application.
 Feel free to modify the following configuration for your use case:

 ```terraform
 resource "basistheory_application" "my_application" {